dwerlen/asc_desc/README.md

 # asc_desc [![Build Status](https://secure.travis-ci.org/dwerlen/asc_desc.png)](https://secure.travis-ci.org/dwerlen/asc_desc.png)

 This gem adds two new methods to ActiveRecord (and ActiveRecord::Relation) that allow to sort SQL queries without using the "ASC" and "DESC" SQL keywords.

+**Remark**

+`asc_desc` was developed in order to experiment the creation of a ruby gem.
+It was conducted on the basis of the excellent tutorial ["#301 Extracting a Ruby Gem"](http://railscasts.com/episodes/301-extracting-a-ruby-gem) from Ryan Bates.

 ## Installation